Enhancing the QUAlity and Transparency Of health Research

 Places are limited and will be allocated in order of application.

-Contact the UK EQUATOR Centre (email@example.com) to discuss eligibility and reserve your place!
+Contact the UK EQUATOR Centre (email@example.com) to discuss eligibility and join the waiting list.

 Find more course dates here.